 by anthony on 07/04/11 at 3:17 pm

 Search is an essential feature for websites to have.
 Without it, users would have to rely on the navigation to find what they want.
-With it, users can find specific information easier.
-But if your site is using a scoped search, you’re making it harder for users.
+With it, users can find specific information faster.
+But if your site is using a scoped search, it’s possible you’re making information harder to find.

 A scoped search allows users to search within a given section of a site.
 Users use a dropdown box to select which section they want to search through.
 This is different from a global search where the user enters their search term to search the entire site globally to find the information they need.